-Preceptor: Francis Magro MD
+Preceptor: Francis Magro, MD

 The Infectious Diseases rotation is a four-week elective rotation that will take place throughout the Medical Center.
 The goals of this rotation is to expose the resident to a diverse patient population who experience both acute and chronic infectious diseases and to develop skills and knowledge to manage these patients.
 Topics covered include Nosocomial Infectious, Meningitis, HIV/AIDS, and Fungal Infections.

-Preceptor: Erin Greel PharmD
+Preceptor: Erin Greel, PharmD

-Preceptor: David Roderick PharmD
+Preceptor: David Roderick, PharmD

-The Advanced Hematology/Oncology rotation is a four-week elective rotation that will build upon the previous Hematology/Oncology rotation to further develop the resident’s skills and knowledge caring for patients with various hematological and oncological conditions.
+The Advanced Hematology/Oncology elective rotation is a four-week elective rotation that will build upon the previous Hematology/Oncology rotation to further develop the resident’s skills and knowledge caring for patients with various hematological and oncological conditions.
 The rotation will take place in the outpatient infusion center, the Hematology/Oncology outpatient clinic and rounding on the inpatient Hematology/Oncology service.
 The goal of the rotation is to focus on patient education and the nuances of medication selection for both outpatient and inpatient treatments.
 Topics covered idiopathic thrombocytopenic purpura, sickle cell crisis, and Tumor Lysis Syndrome.

 Preceptor: Heather Barry, PharmD

-Preceptor: Benson Lu PharmD and Emily Russell PharmD
+Preceptor: Benson Lu, PharmD and Emily Russell, PharmD

-The Emergency Medicine rotation is a four-week elective rotation that takes place in a very busy Level III Trauma Center and Emergency Department on the Main Campus of Lowell General Hospital.
+The Emergency Medicine rotation is a four-week elective rotation that takes place in a busy Level III Trauma Center and Emergency Department on the main campus of Lowell General Hospital.
 The goals of the rotation are to provide the resident with exposure responding to medical emergencies (trauma, stroke, cardiac arrest, etc.) and increase the residents understanding of the transitions of care process of patients either admitted or discharged from the ED.
 Topics to be covered are fibrinolytic use in stroke, pharmacists role in medical emergencies, STEMI/NSTEMI, and Sepsis.